 The bottlenecks and supply issues Aphria experienced this quarter are not unique and are part of the industry-wide scaling problems faced in the early months of legalization.

-Aphria has approved capacity of 115,000 kg scheduled to start up before everyone else and plants in the ground as of March 8 leading to much higher revenue and significantly lower growing costs in the first quarter of 2019 (ending August 2018).
+Aphria has approved capacity of 115,000 kg scheduled to start up before everyone else and plants in the ground as of March 8 leading to much higher revenue and significantly lower growing costs in the first fiscal quarter of 2020 (ending August 2019).

 With all allegations in the short report debunked, a new management team at the helm and a stock trading at an unwarranted 70% discount to similar-sized peers, we believe the market will arbitrage away this extreme valuation disconnect.